Topological Stabilization via Higgs and $Z$-Boson Mediated Repulsions in Electroweak Monopole-Antimonopole Pairs: Results and Discussion

+The force balance in the Cho-Maison MAP configuration also involves a significant contribution from the $Z$-boson field, which we analyze via $T_{33}^{\text{SU(2)}}$ in Eq. \ref{eqn:t33}.
+Unlike the Higgs contribution, this term is fully regular and can be visualized directly without coordinate-dependent weighting factors.

-As $\tan\theta_W$ increases, three distinct regions were identified in Fig. \ref{fig:t33su2} with correlated effects: (1) Enhanced electromagnetic attraction in the inter-pole region (left of the positive repulsive cores) due to shortened $d_z$; (2) Amplified repulsive core strength at pole positions; (3) Asymptotic stress invariance (negative values in large $x_c$) where $T_{33}^{\text{SU(2)}}$ remains unchanged, indicating persistent force balance independent of $\tan\theta_W$ and $d_z$ variations.
+Figure \ref{fig:t33su2} shows cross-sections of $T_{33}^{\text{SU(2)}}$ along $\theta=\pi/15$ (location of peak repulsion) for Cho-Maison MAP solutions with fixed $\beta$ and varying $\tan\theta_W$.
+The profiles reveal a globally attractive background with sharply localized repulsive cores at the pole positions.
+Three distinct regions can be identified in Fig. \ref{fig:t33su2} as $\tan\theta_W$ increases: (1) Enhanced electromagnetic attraction in the inter-pole region due to shortened $d_z$ (left of the positive repulsive cores); (2) Amplified repulsive core strength at the pole positions; and (3) Asymptotic stress invariance (unchanged negative $T_{33}^{\text{SU(2)}}$ at large $x_c$), indicating a persistent force balance independent of the variations in $\tan\theta_W$ and $d_z$.